Jack Roush: NASCAR

-RFK Racing currently fields two cars in the NASCAR Cup Series (driven by Chris Buescher, and Brad Keselowski).
+RFK Racing currently fields three cars in the NASCAR Cup Series (driven by Brad Keselowski, Chris Buescher, and Ryan Preece).
 The Xfinity team was shut down at the end of the 2018 season.
-Roush has won eight championships as a car owner in NASCAR's top three series: two Cup titles (2003 with Matt Kenseth and 2004 with Kurt Busch), five Xfinity Series titles (2002 with Greg Biffle, 2007 with Carl Edwards, 2011–2012 with Stenhouse Jr., and 2015 with Chris Buescher and a Camping World Truck Series title in 2000 with Biffle.
+Roush has won eight championships as a car owner in NASCAR's top three series: two Cup titles (2003 with Matt Kenseth and 2004 with Kurt Busch), five Xfinity Series titles (2002 with Greg Biffle, 2007 with Carl Edwards, 2011–2012 with Stenhouse Jr., and 2015 with Chris Buescher) and a Camping World Truck Series title in 2000 with Biffle.
 Roush has two Daytona 500 victories as a car owner, both with driver Kenseth in 2009 and 2012.
 Since Roush entered NASCAR competition his team has 283 wins and 212 poles.

 Opposition of Toyota

 Throughout his NASCAR career Roush has been an outspoken opponent of Toyota's NASCAR operations.
 Roush is vocally loyal to Ford and throughout his career has made cracks against Toyota being in NASCAR.
-In 2007 Roush entered a verbal feud with Toyota team leader Lee White during the Toyota controversy following the rocket fuel incident.
+In 2007, Roush entered a verbal feud with Toyota team leader Lee White during the Toyota controversy following the rocket fuel incident.